mhash1m/road-accident-detection/README.md

 # Road Accident Detection
 This project is a work in progress.
+Please refer to Accident_Detection Notebook to know more about the Accident Detection approach.

 ### Problem Description
 In a report of the World Health Organization (WHO), Approximately 1.35 million fatalities